kwquan/COCO_2017/README.md

 # Prerequisites
 Kindly ensure that you have a good GPU & YOLOv5 is installed.
+Also ensure that all modules & desired YOLOv5 weight are downloaded.

 # Dataset
 Download the datasets from this link: